 Bench Test Data

 The BenQ offers a cinema color mode that, after a couple of adjustments, is pretty accurate.
 First you’ll have to disable Brilliant Color, as it makes colors worse.
 Next you’ll want to use a test disc and back the contrast down a few clicks.
 We went from 50 to 45 on ours as the image was running out of red and tinting the whites otherwise.
 Once you’ve done this you can improve the image a bit by using the white balance or ISF controls, but you’re almost there.
-Full calibration details, with before and after data, can be found with the link below.

 There isn’t much to improve upon in the BenQ HT2050 when you consider the cost.
 I’d like to see more lens shift, but if it was my only projector I could make it work in my room.
 It could be faster to sync to a signal over HDMI but when you watch a movie that isn’t going to impact you except for the start.